-- 8.24 The approval panel may recommend to the Faculty Board of Study that the: - a. programme be approved, for a specified period up to a maximum of four years - b. programme be approved, for a specified period up to a maximum of four years, subject to meeting conditions and considering recommendations - c. programme should not be approved. - 8.24a Approved unconditionally at its discretion, the panel may recommend that a programme be approved for a period of less than four years.
-In all cases, the programme will need to be reapproved before the end of the period specified. - 8.24bApproved with conditions approval may be made conditional upon fulfilment of certain requirements by a specified date.
-In all cases, the responsibility for ensuring that such conditions are fulfilled lies with the programme leader, the relevant dean, and chair of the relevant academic partner quality committee. - 8.24c Not approved in the event that the approval panel does not approve a programme, it is the responsibility of the Dean of Faculty to convene a meeting with the Chair of the approval panel, programme leader designate and chair of the responsible academic partner's quality committee to decide how to proceed.
+- 8.27 The approval panel, acting with delegated authority from the Faculty Board of Study, will determine one of the following outcomes; that the: - a.
+Programme(s) be approved, for a specified period up to a maximum of six years - b.
+Programme(s) be approved, for a specified period up to a maximum of six years, subject to meeting specific conditions - c.
+Programme(s) should not be approved at the current time. - 8.27a Approved unconditionally.
+The approval panel may, at its discretion, determine that a programme be approved for a period of less than six years, at which point it will be subject to reapproval or will lapse. - 8.27b Approved with conditions approval may be made conditional upon fulfilment of certain conditions by a specified date.
+In all cases, the responsibility for ensuring that such conditions are fulfilled lies with the programme leader, the relevant dean, and chair of the relevant academic partner quality committee. - 8.27c Not approved in the event that the approval panel does not approve a programme, it is the responsibility of the dean of faculty to convene a meeting with the chair of the approval panel, programme leader designate and chair of the responsible academic partner's quality committee to decide how to proceed.